kaplantm/next-js-my-comics/public/series/Batman Volume 1/data.md

 link: https://dc.fandom.com/wiki/Batman_Vol_1
 ---

-Detective Comics is an anthology comic featuring detective characters (both superhero and civilian).
-The longest-lasting character in Detective Comics was Batman: from the time of his debut (#27, May 1939), the Caped Crusader was almost always the star of the cover and lead story.
+"Batman" was the first comic book series featuring Batman as the protagonist.
+After a successful year of publishing Batman stories in Detective Comics (Volume 1); DC started publishing "Batman" in the Spring of 1940.
+As with most books of the era, it consisted of various stories featuring Batman and his recently introduced sidekick, Robin.